Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### Description

-This deprecation type is a catchall/fallback.
-That is to say: we've tried our best to handle all jsonschema validation errors with specific deprecation event types, but it is possible that we missed something.
-Missing something means that either we failed to handle a specific case with a specific deprecation event OR the jsonchema is wrong in a particular area.
+This deprecation type is a catch-all/fallback. dbt attempts to handle all JSON schema validation errors with specific deprecation event types, but it is possible that we missed something.
+Missing something means that either dbt failed to handle a specific case with a deprecation event _or_ the JSON schema is incorrect in a particular area.

 #### GenericJSONSchemaValidationDeprecation warning resolution

-If you are seeing this deprecation their isn't much to do unfortunately.
-We are continuing to work on reducing instances of this deprecation.
-If you would like guidance on a specific instance you are seeing, please reach out to support (for cloud) or the community slack (for core).
+If you are seeing this warning, unfortunately, there isn't much you can do at this time, but we are continuing to work on reducing instances of this deprecation.
+If you would like guidance on a specific instance you are seeing, please [contact support](mailto:support@getdbt.com) (available for cloud-based dbt platform customers) or the [community Slack](https://www.getdbt.com/community) (for dbt Core users).

 ### MFCumulativeTypeParamsDeprecation